eformsignen/eformsignen.github.io/help/chapter6.rst

 Deleting fields
 ~~~~~~~~~~~~~~~~~~~~~~~

-Select the field you want to delete and then click the **Delete** icon (|image2|) in the **OZ in Office** menu.
+Select the field you want to delete and then click the **Delete** icon (|image2|) in the **eformsign** ribbon menu.
 You can also select and delete multiple fields.

 How to Use Each Field Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-eformsign provides various types of fields such as check box, combo box, text, and signature through Microsoft Office’s **OZ in Office** ribbon menu.
+eformsign provides various types of fields such as check box, combo box, text, and signature through Microsoft Office’s **eformsign** ribbon menu.

-All fields of **OZ in Office** have both common and unique properties.
+All fields of **eformsign** have both common and unique properties.
 You can view both the common and unique properties of fields in the **OZ Component Properties** tab.
 Common properties include ID and Tooltip Text, and the meaning of each property is as follows:

 -  **ID:** Unique ID that identifies each field.
 You can use the field ID to set a field to be required or